uwmadisoncals/cals-main-plugins/widgets-on-pages/readme.txt

 == Changelog ==

+= 1.4 =

+1. Free version now supports TinyMCE button to add widgets

 = 1.3 =

 1. Adding buttons to admin UI for copying/pasting the Shortcodes and Template Tags
 1. PRO - More Auto-Insert options.
 Can now auto-insert before/after header or footer, too.
 1. Updated main admin page to show video how to, following feedback from users.
-1. Fixed [issue](https://wordpress.org/support/topic/warning-call_user_func_array-expects-parameter-1-to-be-a-valid-callback-13/#post-9420083) with < PHP4.
+1. Fixed [issue](https://wordpress.org/support/topic/warning-call_user_func_array-expects-parameter-1-to-be-a-valid-callback-13/#post-9420083) with < PHP5.5.
 Introduced with the conditional showing of shortcode/template-tag meta boxes as part of v1.2

 = 1.2.3 =